v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 <details>
 <summary>My game is crashing when loading a save</summary>

-Make sure you have disabled cross-platform saves as shown below and you have the game installed on a SSD.
+Make sure you have disabled **"cross-platform saves"** as shown below and you have the game installed on a SSD.

 ![img](https://s12.gifyu.com/images/SWeJF.png)

-If this doesnt fix th issue you can try the following.
+If this doesnt fix the issue you can try the following.

 Play the game without mods and make a save and then reactivate mods and load the save.